samueljonathandauda/Hackathon/README.md

 <h1>Hackathon</h1>

 <h2>Description</h2>
-Scnning and Addressing the vulnerabilities comprised by the OWASP Top Ten (Top 10 Web Application Security Risks) and provide detailed solutions with complete guidelines on how to address each of the vulnerabilities comprised by such checklist.
+Scanning and Addressing the vulnerabilities comprised by the OWASP Top Ten (Top 10 Web Application Security Risks) and provide detailed solutions with complete guidelines on how to address each of the vulnerabilities comprised by such checklist.